 To decide whether or not to issue a mortgage pre-approval, lenders or brokers typically assess the following information:

 - Assets: How much you have in assets, including cash in your checking or savings account, stocks and bonds, and real estate

 - Income: Whether your income is sufficient to cover the cost of your mortgage — typically, they’re looking to see that you have a debt-to-income ratio (DTI) below 50%, but ideally, your DTI is 43% or below

 - Credit history: Credit check to review your credit report (the lowest interest rates are reserved for those with excellent credit)

-With some preparation and homework, the mortgage preapproval process can be a breeze.
-You can get preapproved in five easy steps:
+With some preparation and homework, the mortgage pre-approval process can be a breeze.
+To get pre-approved, you’ll want to take these five easy steps.

 - Budget for a down payment

 - Limit your debt and stay current on your bills